 Details to follow

-It's important for the designer to format the individual lines so that they fit the available space of the final invitation.
-You should plan to work closely with the designer to ensure all of the necessary information fits on the invitation in a visually-appealing manner.
+It's important for the designer to format the individual lines so they fit the available space.
+Plan to work closely with the designer to ensure that all the necessary information fits on the invitation in a visually appealing way.

-As an event planner, you can help influence the event's chances of success long before the event occurs.
-Helping your client choose the right invitation and wording it carefully can ensure the event is packed and everyone knows what to expect.
+Event planners can help influence the event's chances of success long by helping your client choose the right invitation and wording it carefully to ensure that the gathering is packed and everyone knows what to expect.